"Pallant Chambers has ‘great depth’ in commercial, employment, property and family law."Legal 500

 - The proper reasoning behind a decision by an insurer to withdraw insurance for non-disclosure of endorsements on a consumer driver’s licence.

-- Insolvency and the impact of a later discovery of assets by liquidators missed by administrators.
+- Insolvency of limited companies and the impact of a later discovery of assets by liquidators missed by administrators.

 - Stage 3 MoJ hearings.